These home design tips can help make meals easier for Alzheimer’s disease and less stressful for everyone.

 For something that seems as simple as eating, it can be confusing when there are perception and sensory issues from the disease.
 Patterns, options, and color can be difficult to interpret for some with Alzheimer’s.
 There are a few things that we can do to make the experience of sharing a meal with an Alzheimer’s loved one better and way less stressful for everyone.

-Here are a few design tips to make any meal easier for someone living with Alzheimer’s disease:
+Here are a few design tips to make meals easier for Alzheimer’s disease

 Sturdy table.